TejasQ/favorite-javascript-flavors/README.md

 ### Mutable

 I won't say much about this.
-Basically, if code is being mutated throughout a codebase, it can be a potential nightmare to find out what changed where and caused what bug and how and why and aipegaepgjaepgjaepgaeg.
+Basically, if code is being mutated throughout a codebase, it can be a potential nightmare to find out what changed where and caused what bug and how and why and _aipegaepgjaepgjaepgaeg_.

 ## Conclusion